Amy Duggar Shares Jim Bob’s Reaction to ‘Marriage Boot Camp,’ Reveals Whether Famous Family Will Watch Show

 As Us Weekly reports, Amy Duggar has said that her aunt and uncle don’t want her to have any influence on her cousins, but they don’t spend too much time trying to tell her how to live her life.
 According to Amy, Jim Bob didn’t say anything negative about her decision to appear on Marriage Boot Camp, but she’s not really sure that her uncle “understands the whole show.”

-If you’re not offended by Amy Duggar dropping the F bomb, you can watch her and Dillon King work through their relationship issues when Marriage Boot Camp: Reality Stars premieres tonight at 9 p.m.
+If you’re not offended by Amy Duggar dropping the F-bomb, you can watch her and Dillon King work through their relationship issues when Marriage Boot Camp: Reality Stars premieres tonight at 9 p.m.
 ET on WE tv.

 [Featured Image by Dillon & Amy King/Facebook]